-Count I Violation of the Fourth and Fourteenth Amendments (Against All Defendants)
+Count I Violation of the Fourth and Fourteenth Amendments (Against All Defendants for June 3, 2015 Summons)

-45. Plaintiff realleges and incorporates by reference the allegations contained in the preceding paragraphs.
+- 63. Plaintiff realleges and incorporates by reference the allegations contained in the preceding paragraphs. - 64.
+The Fourth Amendment to the United States Constitution prohibits unreasonable searches and seizures. - 65.
+The Fourth Amendment is applied to the states through the Fourteenth Amendment. - 66.
+Under 42 U.S.C. § 1983, municipal defendants are "persons" liable for unconstitutional customs, practices, and policies, and failure to train their law enforcement officers.

-- 46. The Fourth Amendment to the United States Constitution prohibits unreasonable searches and seizures. - 47.
-The Fourth Amendment is applied to the states through the Fourteenth Amendment. - 48.
-Under 42 U.S.C. § 1983, municipal defendants are "persons" liable for unconstitutional customs, practices, and policies, and failure to train their law enforcement officers. - 49.
-Under 42 U.S.C. § 1983, every person acting under color of state law who deprives another person of his or her constitutional rights is also liable at law and in equity. - 50.
-Defendant City of Manchester has intentionally developed and implemented a custom, practice, and/or policy in which it detains, harasses, threatens, disperses, and charges panhandlers for allegedly "obstructing vehicular traffic on public streets" under New Hampshire's disorderly conduct statute, see RSA 644:2(II)(c), even when the panhandlers are in a public place and do not step in the roadway. - 51.
+- 67. Under 42 U.S.C. § 1983, every person acting under color of state law who deprives another person of his or her constitutional rights is also liable at law and in equity. - 68.
+Defendant City of Manchester has intentionally developed and implemented a custom, practice, and/or policy in which it detains, harasses, threatens, disperses, and charges panhandlers for allegedly "obstructing vehicular traffic on public streets" under New Hampshire's disorderly conduct statute, see RSA 644:2(II)(c), even when the panhandlers are in a public place and do not step in the roadway. - 69.
 These panhandlers are not stepping in the roadway, and they are not obstructing a roadway under RSA 644:2(II)(c).
-There is no reasonable suspicion or probable cause to believe that they have committed a violation of RSA 644:2(II)(c) or any other law of the State of New Hampshire or City of Manchester. - 52.
-This unlawful custom, practice, and/or policy is evidenced by (i) the internal documents produced by the Manchester police department, (ii) the fact that, in a five-day period between December 1 and 6, 2015, Manchester police officers cited at least three peaceful panhandlers for disorderly conduct on at least four separate occasions who did not step in a roadway and therefore were committing no crime (one solicitor received two summons), and (iii)

-the actions of Defendant Manchester Police Officer Ryan J. Brandreth on June 3, 2015.

-- 53. Manchester city officials have known or should have known about the existence of this custom, practice, and/or policy. - 54.
-Defendant Manchester police officers Ryan J. Brandreth, acting under color of state law and pursuant to this unlawful custom, practice, and/or policy, violated Ms. Petrello's clearly established right to be free from unreasonable seizures by detaining her without reasonable suspicion that she was committing a crime and issuing her a summons without probable cause that she had violated RSA 644:2(II)(c). - 55.
-This unlawful custom, practice, and/or policy caused the violation of Ms. Petrello's Fourth Amendment rights. - 56.
-The City of Manchester acted with deliberate indifference and/or willful blindness to the strong likelihood that unconstitutional conduct will result from the implementation of this custom, practice, and/or policy. - 57.
-As a result of the violation of her Fourth Amendment rights by Defendants, Ms. Petrello suffered and continues to suffer actual and irreparable harm, including interference with her First Amendment rights, the chilling of her freedom of speech, the deprivation of her liberty, fear, humiliation, and embarrassment.
+There is no reasonable suspicion or probable cause to believe that they have committed a violation of RSA 644:2(II)(c) or any other law of the State of New Hampshire or City of Manchester. - 70.
+This unlawful custom, practice, and/or policy is evidenced by (i) the internal documents produced by the Manchester police department, (ii) the fact that, in a five-day period between December 1 and 6, 2015, Manchester police officers cited at least three peaceful panhandlers for disorderly conduct on at least four separate occasions who did not step in a roadway and therefore were committing no crime (one solicitor received two summons), and (iii) the actions of Defendant Manchester Police Officer Ryan J. Brandreth on June 3, 2015. - 71.
+Manchester city officials have known or should have known about the existence of this custom, practice, and/or policy. - 72.
+Defendant Manchester police officers Ryan J. Brandreth, acting under color of state law and pursuant to this unlawful custom, practice, and/or policy, violated Ms. Petrello's clearly established right to be free from unreasonable seizures by detaining her without reasonable suspicion that she was committing a crime and issuing her a summons without probable cause that she had violated RSA 644:2(II)(c).